Light, airy and perfect vegan meringue cookies. Cute and fun and made with chickpea aquafaba resulting in totally perfect meringue!

 Basically the proteins from the beans leaches out into the water and makes that water very similar to egg whites in how it behaves.
 So you can use that water for all sorts of egg-like things!

-I have actually used aquafaba before, very successfully, when I made my aquafaba peppermint chocolate mousse!
+I have actually used aquafaba before, very successfully, when I made my vegan mousse.

 To make these you just take some of the water from a can of chickpeas, and place it in your electric mixer with some cream of tartar.

-You start off slow to get it nice and foamy as you can see above.
+You start off slow to get it nice and foamy.

 Pipe it out onto a parchment lined tray, as you can see I had a bit of trouble with my uniformity, some are quite a bit bigger than others!

 Then you bake at 250°F (121°C) for 45 minutes and then you switch OFF the oven BUT don’t open it for another hour.
 This is really crucial.
 You leave the oven closed for an hour after it finishes baking, without opening it!

 Aquafaba (chickpea water) – this recipe uses 6 tablespoons of aquafaba, the liquid left behind from a can of chickpeas.
 This is roughly half of what you would get from one 15-ounce (425g) can of chickpeas.
 You can throw the rest out or use it in other recipes requiring aquafaba.